-There are no riding modes, but four levels of Traction Control (including off).
-I think it's a shame Suzuki could not stretch to riding modes on a bike costing nearly £11.5k.
+There are no riding modes, but four levels of Traction Control (including off), which is a shame on a bike costing nearly £11.5k.

-The bike's no lightweight at 215kg (claimed kerb), but it flows through country lanes effortlessly and has plenty of punch coming out of corners thanks to its proven 148bhp motor.
-The low seat height (835mm) means getting both feet flat on the ground offers little effort and the wide bars make levering it about a doddle.
+It's also no lightweight at 215kg (claimed kerb), but it flows through country lanes effortlessly and has plenty of punch coming out of corners thanks to its proven 148bhp motor.
+The low seat height (835mm) means getting both feet flat on the ground offers little effort and the wide bars make levering it about a doddle, too.

 Beyond that the Katana is a capable motorcyle with plenty of grunt.
 Styling is obviously subjective, but I like the sharp looks and echoes of the past.
-I've seen another 2019 Katana with the Samurai kit bolted on (£1000), but I was not too impressed with the aftermarket screen as it bolts over the old one and is only about an inch higher than the standard one.
+I've seen another 2019 Katana with the Samurai kit bolted on (£1000), but I wasn't too impressed with the aftermarket screen as it bolts over the old one and is only about an inch higher.

 The Samurai kit also provides a red and black pillion seat, a carbon effect front mudgaurd and engine covers, a tank pad, wheel rim tape and some red decals on the top fairing and seat unit.
 Think I'll hold fire on that for the moment.

 Next steps are a trackday and taking the Katana around MCN's 250-mile road test route so there should be plenty more to talk about soon.